PhD in Engineering

-Current position: Associate Professor at Monash University Malaysia
+Current position: Associate Professor at Monash University Malaysia, Malaysia

-In 2015 Meng Nan received a Green Talents award.
-The Jury honoured his extensive research portfolio and focus of his work on sustainability.
-In 2016 he was awarded the prestigious Newton Advanced Fellowship from the Royal Society of the UK.
-The fellowship, together with a research grant allows Meng Nan to work collaboratively with researchers from the University College of London on solar hydrogen energy production through photo electrochemical technology.
+In 2016 Meng Nan was awarded the prestigious Newton Advanced Fellowship from the Royal Society of the United Kingdom.
+The fellowship together with a research grant allows Meng Nan to work collaboratively with researchers from the University College of London on solar hydrogen energy production through photo electrochemical technology.

 2016 International Society of Electrochemistry Travel Award for Young Electrochemists

 2015 Established the Water Conservation Science & Engineering Journal as Editor-in-Chief

 CV as submitted for the Green Talents award (2015):

 Monash University Malaysia, Malaysia

 Research focus: researching nanotechnology for the sustainable development of renewable energy and water purification

 Since obtaining his PhD in Engineering from the University of Adelaide, Meng Nan Chong has worked as a Senior Lecturer in Chemical Engineering at the Monash University Malaysia.
 His focus on nanotechnology is providing new insight into the sustainable development of renewable energy and water purification.